Sky Tower (Auckland): Energy conservation initiatives

 In an effort to promote power saving, SkyCity turned off the tower lighting in Winter 2008, retaining only the flashing red aviation lights.
 SkyCity is also minimising façade flood lighting across its complex.
 Simon Jamieson, general manager SkyCity Auckland Hotels Group, said: "Like every New Zealander, we are concerned about the country's electricity supply, and we believe it is our responsibility to make this move to assist with the power saving request."
 The tower was reilluminated on 4 August in support of New Zealand athletes competing at the Beijing Olympics.

 Events

 The Sky Tower is used in support of special charity events.
 The Leukemia and Blood Foundation of New Zealand organises annual fundraising stair climb challenges, notably the "Firefighters Sky Tower Stair Challenge" which sees firefighters from around New Zealand race up 1,108 steps (out of 1,267 total steps).
 Climbing the Sky Tower stairs has been described as a "vertical marathon".

-The Sky Tower is also the venue of the annual "Tower de Force" competition.
-It includes a climb up 1,226 steps (out of 1,267 total steps), and various other military skills tests that change yearly.
-Participants include the RNZAF, RNZN, New Zealand Army, New Zealand Defence Force veterans, New Zealand Police and, more recently, units from the New Zealand Cadet Forces.
-The competition is used to raise funds for numerous charities, including in 2019 Mike King's The Key to Life Charitable Trust.